hapax/hapax.github.io/assets/teaching.md

 The <a href="#sec-3">revised problems</a> above are challenging.
-They would bomb the maximin test in most classrooms, and are more suited to students who are engaged and already have some confidence and basic facility.
+They would bomb the maximin test in most classrooms, and are more suited to students who already have some confidence and basic facility.
-How is this facility to be developed?
+What is the best way to develop facility?
+A traditional argument for scrubland, which I alluded to <a href="#sec-1-4">earlier</a> without really addressing, is that students need to drill to get

 ##### 4.2.
 Drill, play, <a id="sec-4-2" name="sec-4-2"></a>